Breast Augmentation Orlando With Silicone Implants

 Breast augmentation is a popular and rather common surgical procedure in the field of plastic surgery.
 There are two types of implants used in this procedure- saline and silicone.
 Which implant is best for you and your surgeon will determine you.
 Each implant has pros and cons.

-Silicone implants are silicone and are also filled with silicone gel.
+Silicone implants, "Gummy Bear" implants are silicone and are also filled with silicone gel.
 They feel like natural breast tissue more so than saline implants.
 If the gel leaks, it will either remain in the shell of the breast implant or leak into the breast pocket.
 A leaking implant filled with silicone gel won’t collapse- unlike saline implants.
 Silicone gel cannot be absorbed by the body like saline can.
 If it gets into your breast tissue- you may not have any symptoms related to the leak.
 You may notice a change in your breast, however.
 If you start to have symptoms like pain or discomfort, it’s best to speak with your doctor.
 In some instances, the leaking silicone can lead to an infection or difficulty of removal of the implant.
 You may need regular follow-ups with your plastic surgeon if you have silicone implants.
 This is to check on the integrity of the implant and make sure there’s no rupture or issues.
 You may need an ultrasound or an MRI during the appointment.

 Types of Silicone Implants